johnpapwinter/fcc-relational-db/README.md

 # celestial-bodies-db

-DB in PostgreSQL on celestial bodies for practice
+DB in PostgreSQL on celestial bodies made for practice